March (Michael Penn album)

-March is the debut album of singer-songwriter Michael Penn, released in 1989.
+March is the debut album by the American musician Michael Penn, released in 1989.

 It featured the singles "No Myth", "This and That", and "Brave New World".
 In 1990, "No Myth" peaked at No.22 on the Billboard Hot Adult Contemporary Tracks chart, number five on the Mainstream Rock Tracks chart, number four on the Modern Rock Tracks chart, and No.13 on the Billboard Hot 100.
 "This and That" reached No.10 on the Modern Rock Tracks chart.
 "Brave New World" reached No.20 on the Modern Rock Tracks chart and No.26 on the Mainstream Rock Tracks chart.

+Critical reception

+The New York Times concluded that "the luscious textures, mystical atmosphere and cryptic lyrics ... recall the Beatles' psychedelic period as strongly as any pop music recorded in this decade."

 Track listing

 All tracks written by Michael Penn, except where noted.